Andrew Vaughn Preview, Player Props: White Sox vs. Tigers

 Andrew Vaughn At The Plate

-- In 46 games this season (37.4%), Vaughn has picked up an RBI, and in 16 of those games (13%) he had more than one.
-He has also driven in three or more of his team's runs in six contests.
+- Vaughn has had at least one RBI in 37.1% of his games this year (46 of 124), with two or more RBI 16 times (12.9%).
+He has also accounted for three or more of his team's runs in six contests.

-- He has scored in 49 of 123 games this season, and more than once 5 times.
+- In 49 of 124 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.